 These points are brought out more clearly in Tables 4 and 5.
-These tables present the same basic data as Table 3.
-But they show only the covariances for debt ratio growth and fiscal balances, and they scale the covariances by the variance of the respective variable.
-So the entries are the share of the total variance of aggregate debt ratio growth and fiscal balance, respectively, accounted for by each of the other variables.
+These tables present the same basic data as Table 3, but they show only the covariances for debt ratio growth and fiscal balances, and they scale the covariances by the variance of debt growth in Table 4 and the fiscal balance in table 5.
+So, the entries are the share of the total variance of aggregate debt ratio growth and fiscal balance, respectively, accounted for by each of the other variables.
 Tables 4 and 5 also show the same values for the state sector alone, as well as for the consolidated state-local sector used in Table 3.